palewire/californiacivicdata.org/_posts/2016-10-24-simple-analysis-in-databricks.markdown

 published: true
 ---

-*Editor's note: This post was written (and submitted [via pull request](https://github.com/california-civic-data-coalition/california-civic-data-coalition.github.io/pull/15)) by a contributor to our open-source project who is also a Databricks employee.*
+*Editor's note: This post was written (and submitted without pay [via pull request](https://github.com/california-civic-data-coalition/california-civic-data-coalition.github.io/pull/15)) by a volunteer to our open-source project who is also a Databricks employee.*

 <figure style="margin: 8px 0 0 18px; float:right;" >
    <a href="http://billchambers.me/about.html">